 Having worked as the Key Makeup and Hair artist in a variety of formats, some recent long format credits include TIFF Special Program Feature Mouthpiece (2018) directed by Patricia Rozema, Film Farms Octavio is Dead!
 (2018) directed by the beloved Canadian Sook-Yin Lee, Sythia Films feature, and TIFF Best Canadian First Feature Bang Bang Baby (2014) and Canadian Screen Award and Emmy nominated web series The Amazing Gayl Pile (2014-2018).
 Jessica's work has been screened at multiple festivals including TIFF, Sundance Film Festival, Festival de Cannes, Whistler Film Festival, Calgary International Film Festival, Montreal World Film Festival, Reel World Film Festival and Toronto and LA Webfests.
 She was awarded Best Makeup Design at the Rome Web Awards for her work on the three time CSA Nominated Webseries Whatever, Linda in 2015 and also holds three nominations for Best Makeup design at the Indie Series Awards (2014/2017/2018).

-During his long and wide ranging career Nathan trained as an apprentice wi maker in Bristol Uk with Campbell Young.
+During his long and wide-ranging career Nathan trained as an apprentice wig maker in Bristol Uk with Campbell Young.
 This training lead to a 2020 Canadian Screen Guild Awards Nominee for Achievement in Hair in a film.

-Having been in Toronto for 12 years Nathan is an active member of Toronto film local IATSE 873 and is often the Head of Department on the films and TV series he works on, recently wrapping filming on the movie Lakewood staring Naomi Watts.
-Some other credits include Imposters, the Girlfriend Experience, Wayne, Ready or Not, Spinning Out, just to name a few.
+Having been in Toronto for 12 years, Nathan is an active member of Toronto film local IATSE 873 and is often the Head of Department on the films and TV series on which he works.
+He recently wrapped filming on the movie Lakewood starring Naomi Watts.
+Some other credits include Imposters, The Girlfriend Experience, Wayne, Ready or Not, Spinning Out, just to name a few.

-Nathan looks forward to sharing the knowledge he has gained with throughout his career with the new generation of artists
+Nathan looks forward to sharing the knowledge he has gained throughout his career with the new generation of artists.

 Graduating with Honours some 20 years ago, Liz got her start by assisting hair stylists at salons, with weddings and backstage for events like Fashion Cares.
 Liz continued to develop her makeup skills by working for some world renowned makeup brands such as Bobbi Brown, Laura Mercier and NARS.